go-playground/overalls/README.md

 # overalls
-Multi Package go project coverage test wrapper for goveralls
+Multi Package go project coverage test concatenation for tools like goveralls

 # In Development